MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/faqs.md

 You can find information about supported platforms and other prerequisites in [Prerequisites and system requirements of Omnichannel for Customer Service](system-requirements-omnichannel.md).

-### Where can I submit an idea for a new feature or to enhance a feature?
+### Where can I submit an idea for a new feature or enhancement?

 Submit your ideas and feedback on our [Ideas forum](https://experience.dynamics.com/ideas/categories/list/?category=31047c64-7e28-e911-a95a-000d3a4f3883&forum=b68e50a6-88d9-e811-a96b-000d3a1be7ad).